 - Follow up: In general, I call the child back for inspection of the wound on the second and the seventh postoperative days.

 - The foreskin will not grow back after some time.
-Do not worry, the skin on the head of penis, develops more layers over time and becomes much less sensitive to routine touch.
-Sexual pleasure is the same in both circumcised and uncircumcised males.
+Do not worry!
+The skin on the head of penis, develops more layers over time and becomes much less sensitive to routine touch.
+Sexual pleasure experienced is the same in both circumcised and uncircumcised males (data from men who were circumcised after they were sexually active).

 If your child has been advised circumcision and you would like more information, please click here.